 - national security experience

-- at least seven years of related work experience
+- number of years of work experience (7 preferred)

 - strong academic performance